SelenaPasseno/AlphabetSoupCharity/README.md

 **Were you able to achieve the target model performance?** No.  I was unable to reach the target model performance.

 What steps did you take in your attempts to increase model performance?
 I was unable to achieve the targeted performance, however as I tried multiple times the analysis became worse.
 The first test utilised two hidden layers.
-Results were .7315
+Results were .7306, .7300 and .4676

 Summary: The model constructed using the directions provided only resulted in a .7299 value accuracy with the tuner determining the best value accuracy of .7330.
 Since this is a binary classification model, it may be better to use logistic regression model and include the same items.
+Additionally the names of the companies could be reviewed to see if there are specific companies that are more successful.
+It would be possible to encode the top 10 and rerun the tests.